-88:569 (3) SEMINAR IN AGRICULTURAL HISTORY
+88:569 SEMINAR IN AGRICULTURAL HISTORY

-This is an elective seminar course for graduate students in the Master of Rural Development programme (meets concurrently with 54/88:459 but with graduate level expectations) that will explore a variety of themes in agricultural history.
+This is an elective seminar course for graduate students in the Master of Rural Development program (meets concurrently with 54/88:459 but with graduate level expectations) that will explore a variety of themes in agricultural history.
 Course will have world, North American, and regional/local focuses.
-3 lecture hours per week, one term.

-88:571 (3) THE RURAL-URBAN FRINGE
+88:571 THE RURAL-URBAN FRINGE

-Credit cannot be held for both this course and 38:471 and 88:471 The rural-urban fringe is a region surrounding the city where there is a co-mingling of urban and rural land uses, lifestyles, and economic activities, and where conflict and controversy are often present.
-Examples of rural-urban interactions where problems emerge include: land use conflicts between urban and rural land use (.e.g. between rural non-farm residents) and farmers, and economic concerns, such as development versus the preservation of rural space.
+The rural-urban fringe is a region surrounding the city where there is a comingling of urban and rural land uses, lifestyles, and economic activities, and where conflict and controversy are often present.
+Examples of rural-urban interactions where problems emerge include: land use conflicts between urban and rural land use (e.g., between rural non-farm residents) and farmers, and economic concerns, such as development versus the preservation of rural space.